Ykai-f/wiki_yuekai_fr_BMCU/home.md

 By mail : contact@yuekai.fr
 I also recommend asking your question directly in the Reddit forums to get responses from other enthusiasts: https://www.reddit.com/r/BMCU/.

-> Please never hot-plug the cable between the BMCU and the printer, I have already fried my BMCU and printer 🥶.
-More details on : [BMCU-accident-hot-swapping](/BMCU/BMCU-accident-hot-swapping)
-> 15/04/2025 A Chinese dude burned out his AMSL when connecting AMSL and BMCU at the same time and hotplugging the BMCU .....
-So don't do that either.
-{.is-warning}

 > Update 5th May
 > In firmware versions :